Brad Bird: The Incredibles and Ratatouille (2000–2008)

 Bird's first film, The Incredibles, follows Bob (Craig T. Nelson) and Helen Parr (Holly Hunter), a couple of superheroes, also known as Mr. Incredible and Elastigirl, who hide their powers in accordance with a government mandate, and attempt to live a quiet suburban life with their three children.
 Bob's desire to help people draws the entire family into a confrontation with a vengeful fan-turned-foe, Syndrome.
 Bird also provides the voice of costume designer Edna Mode, which he intended for Lily Tomlin before she convinced him to voice the character.
 As an inside joke, the character Syndrome was based on Bird's likeness (as was Mr. Incredible) and according to him, he did not realize the joke until the movie was too far into production to have it changed.
 The animation team was tasked with creating computer animation's first all-human cast, which required creating new technology to animate detailed human anatomy, clothing, and realistic skin and hair.
 Michael Giacchino composed the film's orchestral score, marking the first in a series of collaborations between the two men.
 The Incredibles was Bird's first global critical and box-office smash, grossing $631.4 million, making it the fourth-highest-grossing film of 2004.
 Bird won his first Academy Award for Best Animated Feature, and his screenplay was nominated for Best Original Screenplay.
 It was the first animated film to win the prestigious Hugo Award for Best Dramatic Presentation.

 Bird's next project was Ratatouille (2007), which follows a rat named Remy, who dreams of becoming a chef and tries to achieve his goal by forming an alliance with a Parisian restaurant's garbage boy.
 The film was developed by Jan Pinkava, who worked on the concept for many years.
 By the time the project was slated to enter the animation process, Pixar leadership became concerned it was not ready.
 Bird was hired on in July 2005 to assess the mistakes and turn the project around in a short time.
-He disliked having to take over Pinkva's passion project: "It was a rough position to be in because I always come down on the side of the creator," he later said.
+He disliked having to take over Pinkava's passion project: "It was a rough position to be in because I always come down on the side of the creator," he later said.
 However, he was also in position with Pixar as a member of their "brain trust"—a group of individuals who critique and help each other—so he felt the role came naturally.
 When Bird took over, much of the design work had been completed, but Bird wrote an entirely new script that eschewed much of its original dialogue.
 Giacchino returned to compose the Paris-inspired music for the film.
 Upon release, Ratatouille was another huge hit for Pixar; the film grossed $623.7 million and earned critical acclaim.
 It won the Best Animated Feature award at the 2008 Golden Globes; it was also nominated for five Academy Awards, including Best Original Screenplay and Best Animated Feature, which it won.